Skip to content

 C. Parasite Infections (Insectary)

-The Bartholomay Lab insectary is a powerful resource that comes with major responsibilities.
+The insectary is a powerful resource that comes with major responsibilities.
 All members of the lab should follow established safety protocols and basic lab etiquette when using this space.
-No member of the lab should carry out insectary operations and procedures without approval from both PIs.
+No member of the lab should carry out insectary operations and procedures without approval from both PIs (Bartholomay and Zamanian).
 Detailed protocols for insectary operations, filarial parasite infection, and L3 isolation can be found on our Protocols page.
 Mosquito strains available for parasite infection:

 • Ae. aegypti LVP strain: used for B. malayi and B. pahangi infections